Kimchi Pancake with Cashew Aioli and Sweet Chilli Sauce

 - 1 spring onion, sliced

-- Seasonal organic greens tossed with olive oil and lemon, to serve
+- Seasonal organic greens tossed with olive oil, to serve

 - Avocado slices, to serve